Classic French Tarte Tatin

 1

+In this video you can see how I make it.
 For the pastry dough place butter in cubes on flour and sugar and work into crumbs the size of peas.
-Add the egg yolk and work into a ball, if still too crumbly, add a little bit of cold water.
-Wrap in plastic wrap and chill for at least 30min in the fridge.
+Add a few tablespoons of water and work into a dough.
+If too crumbly, add a bit more.
+Cover airtight and chill for at least 30min in the fridge.

 2